Humanoid Locomotion and Manipulation: Current Progress and Challenges in Control, Planning, and Learning: Model Predictive Control for Loco-manipulation

 In the context of humanoid motion planning, kinodynamic constraints are often referred to as the combination of Centroidal Dynamics (CD) and whole-body kinematics (WBK) constraints~\cite{Dai_centroidal_kinematics}, where CD is derived from the total momenta of the system, and captures the effect of full-body inertia of a multi-linkage dynamics system~\cite{orin2013centroidal}.
 For example, achieving consensus between CD and full-body kinematics in one Trajectory Optimization (TO) generates versatile humanoid motions~\cite{Dai_centroidal_kinematics}.

-On the other hand, leveraging the WBD in MPC has become a popular approach recently.
-Joint-space WBD, described in~(\ref{eq:equation-of-motion}), accurately models a free-floating articulated robot such as a humanoid robot.
-WBD provides flexibility in defining arbitrary and allowable contact in dynamics modeling, including interaction forces through manipulation.
-However, the inherent high nonlinearity and nonconvexity impose significant computational burdens on WBD-based Nonlinear Programs (NLP), making them challenging for real-time planning.
-The numerical accuracy of solutions is often compromised to exchange for real-time application (\textit{e.g.},~\cite{khazoom2024tailoring}), even with accelerated solving methods for NLPs (\textit{e.g.}, Sequential Quadratic Programming (SQP), Differential Dynamic Programming (DDP)).
-This computation issue is pronounced in high-degree-of-freedom humanoids performing loco-manipulation tasks, such as human-robot payload transportation, that demand additional modeling of object dynamics, safety-critical control, and robust trajectory solutions.
-Therefore, a major focus of this section is the discussion of different approaches to speed up NMPC while maintaining its solution accuracy.
+Leveraging joint-space WBD (eqn. (\ref{eq:equation-of-motion})) in MPC has gained popularity, particularly for free-floating articulated robots like humanoids.
+While WBD allows flexible contact modeling, its high nonlinearity and nonconvexity impose significant computational burdens on WBD-based Nonlinear Programs (NLP) or NMPC, making real-time planning challenging.
+This issue is especially critical for high-DOF humanoids in loco-manipulation tasks, such as payload transport, which require additional modeling of object dynamics and safety constraints.
+Thus, this section surveys methods to accelerate NMPC while preserving solution accuracy.